gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example breaking change
 -->

+### Support for PMD versions <5.0

+We have removed integration test coverage for PMD 4.3 (the last release of PMD before 5.0).
+Newer PMD plugin features do not work with PMD 4.3 and the PMD check task does not fail when finding violations.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.

+* [Alpha Hinex](https://github.com/AlphaHinex) - Allow encoding to be specified for Zip task
 * [Adam Roberts](https://github.com/AdamRoberts) - Specify minimum priority for PMD task
-* [Alpha Hinex](https://github.com/AlphaHinex) - Allow encoding to be specified for Zip task

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).